 Security and Terrorist Threats

 Although there was nothing going on with regards to terrorism when we were there, the atmosphere just didn’t always feel so safe.
 Several army trucks full of soldiers were pulled up by the toll roads on the main road from Hammamet to Tunis.
 Always check the Foreign Office Advice before you travel and be aware of security risks.
-You might also like to read my article on why terrorism will not stop me from travelling.

 My Holiday to Tunisia – The Ugly